|Trumpeter 1/32 F6F-3 Hellcat

 II Aftermarket Stuff:

 I didn't use much aftermarket on this model.
 Just some Eagle Strike decals, and the usual Eduard seatbelts.

-of ten, no matter how careful one is, the window part will not fit into the opening.
-The idea is to cut it on the small side, the
+out of ten, no matter how careful one is, the window part will not fit into the opening.
+The idea is to cut it on the small side,

-fit-and-work it out until it does fit.
+then fit-and-work it out until it does fit.
 Well, it usually doesn't work, for me anyway.
 And 2.)
-Extra internal equipment, such as the
+Extra internal equipment, such

-radio components you see here.
-They're usually not terribly detailed, they add to the cost of the kit, and they'll never be seen
+as the radio components you see here.
+They're usually not terribly detailed, they add to the cost of the kit, and they'll never

-again, once the model is complete.
-In the event that there are people who want this, as they plan on opening access panels
+be seen again, once the model is complete.
+In the event that there are people who want this, as they plan on opening

 I went ahead and built/installed (but did not paint) the hidden internal components to illustrate.

 Cockpit area is painted U.S. interior green and basic parts are dry-fitted into place:

 Also at this point, I cut the area for the window and installed the clear part.
 There was a small